adya-shrivastava/WordSenseDisambiguation/README.md

 where 'classification_label' are the two homographs we are trying to disambiguate.

-For example: classification_label can be bass which means the MUSIC sense vs \*bass meaning FISH sense
+For example: classification_label can be
+- bass which means the MUSIC sense
+- \*bass meaning FISH sense